tsalb/lwc-utils/README.md

 ![soql-datatable-app-builder](/readme-images/soql-datatable-app-builder.png?raw=true)

-But that's not all, when used on a Record Flexipage, you have access to a property called `isRecordBind` which will merge field in the `recordId` into the SOQL String like this the following examples:
+But that's not all, when used on a Record Flexipage, you have access to a property called `isRecordBind` which will merge field in the `recordId` into the SOQL String like in the following examples:

 ```
 SELECT Id, Name, Email, Phone FROM Contact WHERE AccountId = recordId